owncloud/ocis/docs/adr/0005-api-for-spaces.md

 ### Open Topics

-- Do we need a new WebDAV endpoint?
 - What are the WebDAV pathes for Trashbin, Versions
     + option: additional entries in the reply struct
 - The identitySet object used for "owner" and "coowner" require to implement the [https://docs.microsoft.com/de-de/graph/api/resources/identityset?view=graph-rest-1.0](IdentitySet) JSON object, which contains information that seems to be of limited benefit for oCIS.
 An alternative would be to implement a simpler identity object for oCIS and use that.